1 9 6 9 – 1 9 7 0 (UK)

-In 11th Century England, deep in the heart of the countryside, the eccentric and bumbling Merlin-like alchemist and magician Catweazle finds himself cornered by Norman Soldiers.
+In 11th Century England, deep in the heart of the countryside, an eccentric and bumbling Merlin-like alchemist and magician called Catweazle (Geoffrey Bayldon) finds himself cornered by Norman soldiers.

 Relying on the unsure powers of his magic, he leaps into a lake while trying to harness the power of flight to escape his pursuers – taking with him his toad “familiar” Touchwood, his thumb-ring and his sacred knife, Adamcos.

-In unfamiliar surroundings, Catweazle is soon discovered by Carrot, the 14-year-old son of a farmer who lives on Hexwood Farm near the magician's water tower hiding spot (which he calls 'Castle Saburac').
+In unfamiliar surroundings, Catweazle is soon discovered by Carrot (Robin Davies), the 14-year-old son of a farmer who lives on Hexwood Farm near the magician’s water tower hiding spot, which he calls ‘Castle Saburac’.